 How Long Does it Take to Become a Personal Trainer? — Timeframes for Other Courses

 While the above courses are more than enough to get your PT career on its way, some people may want more involved study and while most employers in the general fitness industry would still want a personal trainer to have a basic PT qualification, an associate or bachelor’s degree certainly doesn’t hurt your employment chances and will set you up for much bigger things in the future.
+There are also plenty of other advanced certifications that you can obtain after you have already obtained your standard certification.
+These will open your doors to more possibilities in the personal training world.

 If you want to gain much more in-depth knowledge of health and fitness and acquire a more varied skill set, take a look at an associate degree in health and fitness with a vocational school.
 An associate degree will usually take you to use to complete and most will be run according to a semester or trimester schedule.
 After you graduate, the knowledge you have should be enough to help you pass any general PT course relatively quickly.